 How Dry Needling Work?

-Pioneering studies by Dr. Jay Shah and colleagues have shown that inserting needles into trigger points causes biochemical changes which alleviate pain.
+Pioneering studies by Dr. Jay Shah and colleagues have shown that inserting needles into trigger points causes biochemical changes that alleviate pain.
 It is essential to elicit local “twitch” responses within the muscle, which are the first step to breaking the pain cycle and releasing tight trigger points within muscles.

 Is Dry Needling Painful?

 The initial insertion of the needle does not usually cause any discomfort.
 The local twitch response can cause a brief painful reaction.
 Some patients describe this as an electric shock or a cramping sensation.
 It is important to remember that the therapeutic effect only occurs by eliciting the twitch response.
-Therefore, it is the desirable reaction.
-Most patients describe treatment as feeling uncomfortable, but not painful.
+Therefore, it is the desired reaction.
+Most patients describe the treatment as feeling uncomfortable, but not painful.

 Are The Needles Sterile?